learn-co-curriculum/rails-form-lecture-web-1116/README.md

 ## Overview:

-* Skinny views, fat controllers
+* All database interaction in controller
-	* Show creating object in view - move to controller
+	* Show creating new object in view - move to controller

 * Show basic forms